manuelrodriguezio/restapp/README.md

 3. Run from the terminal as: ./activator run

 #Set up (Eclipse)
-## Cloning from terminal
-1. Clone this repositoru
-2. Move to the restapp directory
-3. Set up the eclipse project with the command: ./activator eclipse
-4. Import the project into Eclipse with the option Import->Existing Projects into Workspace
-3. Run form the terminal the as: ./activator run

 ## Cloning with eGit
 1. Use eGit functionality built-in into Eclipse to import the project from the URI as a General Project.
 You might see some compilation errors, which should be fixed with step 3.